Early stages of dementia and staying independent

 - garden

-- adapting a home, for example, to help increase safety, mobility and independence
+- adapting a home, to help increase safety, mobility and independence

 Talk to family, friends and health professionals about how they can help you to stay independent.